 Endocannabinoids, exogenous cannabinoids, and the body imaging system

 These observations raise interesting questions.
-How does cannabis affect this proposed body mapping system?
-We know that many effects of cannabis strongly depend on biological factors such as its interaction with the already existing endocannabinoid system in the brain and body.
-We also know, for instance, that endocannabinoids play a dose dependent role in thermoregulation.
+How does marijuana effect the body mapping system?
+We know that other effects of marijuana strongly depend on its interaction with the already existing endocannabinoid system in our brain.

-Many users have observed how a marijuana high does not only lead them to introspective insights about bodily sensations.
-An investigation into these anecdotal reports also shows how cannabis helps users to gain insights into their own personalities.
+Many users have observed how a marijuana high does not only lead them to introspective insights about bodily sensations, but also how it helped them to gain insights into their own personality and character. d

-Pete Brady, a contributor to Lester Grinspoon’s website marijuana-uses.com, describes an enhancement of introspection under the influence of cannabis:
+Pete Brady, a contributor to Lester Grinspoon’s website marijuana-uses.com, describes an enhancement of introspection under the influence of marijuana:

 “The marijuana high made me introspective, and I used it to catalogue my strengths, weaknesses and traits.
 The drug was a revealer, not an escape mechanism; it helped me see who I was and what I needed to be.“